laravel/docs/cache.md

 <a name="prerequisites-database"></a>
 #### Database

-When using the `database` session driver, you will need a database table to contain the cache data.
+When using the `database` cache driver, you will need a database table to contain the cache data.
 Typically, this is included in Laravel's default `0001_01_01_000001_create_cache_table.php` [database migration](/docs/{{version}}/migrations); however, if your application does not contain this migration, you may use the `make:cache-table` Artisan command to create it:

 ```shell
 php artisan make:cache-table